mruby/mruby/doc/debugger/README.md

 expr: expression

-the expression is mandatory.
+The expression is mandatory.
-The displayed expressions will be numbered in serial order from 1.
+The displayed expressions will be serially ordered from 1.
 If an exception occurs, the exception information will be displayed and the debugging will be continued.

 Example:

 ```
 (sample.rb:1) print 1+2
 $1 = 3